 Sophomore, Emma Goodwin, at Oakmont Regional High School adds, “I think people don’t fully realize how much global warming will affect us and if we don’t start changing the way we live then it will get worse sooner than people think.”

 Change needs to come soon.
-People are oblivious to the fact that Climate Change will soon affect everyone.
+Some people are oblivious to the fact that Climate Change will soon affect everyone.
 To better understand how much the world is heating up, let’s look back in time at previous years’ climate trends.

 Ever since 1880, when records of the climate state were kept, the temperature trend started to rise.
 Based on the National Centers for Environmental Information, “The global land temperature for 2015 was [34.394°F] (2.39°F) above the 20th-century average, surpassing the previous records of 2007 and 2010 by [32.45°F] (0.45°F).”